Reversal (video game)

-Reversal is a video game published by Hayden Software for the Apple II in 1981.
-Atari 8-bit family and Commodore 64 versions followed in 1983.
-Reversal is a computerized version of the board game Othello.
+Reversal is a strategy video game published by Hayden Software for the Apple II in 1981.
+Versions for the Atari 8-bit computers and Commodore 64 followed in 1983.

+Gameplay

+Reversal is a computer version of the board game Othello.

 Reception

 Bob Boyd reviewed the game for Computer Gaming World, and stated that "Othello is a classic strategy game.
 This is an accurate adaptation for the computer with various features to enhance the game.
 Reversal plays quickly and easily, the graphics are good, and the computer can be hard to beat.
 It is excellent and I recommend it."
+InfoWorld's Essential Guide to Atari Computers recommended the game as a good example of computerized Othello.